Botspot/youtubuddy/README.md

 # Optional Settings:
-# How To Change The Default Playback Quality?
-For changing the video quality, do the following steps:
+## To change video playback quality:
 Open VLC:

-Go to tools>preferences
+Go to tools > preferences
 Enable "All" option in settings
 In the left pane select "input/codecs" then on the right pane in "track settings" click preferred resolution option and select the video quality.
 Note: This option will also degrade the video quality for all video (local, streams etc).

-# How To Change Default Video Download Quality?
+## How To Change Default Video Download Quality?
-To change the default download quality open youtubuddy>options>youtube-dl args Here use the code according to the list below:
+To change the default download quality open youtubuddy > options > youtube-dl args Here use the code according to the list below:

 ```
 code        format  quality